firasuke/awesome/README.md

 - [Aalbus](https://github.com/Aalbus-linux/Aalbus): A Linux distribution using
 musl libc, the LLVM tool chain and a mostly (Net)BSD-derived userland
-- [Aboriginal Linux](http://landley.net/aboriginal/): A shell script that builds the smallest/simplest linux system capable of rebuilding itself from source code
 - [Adelie Linux](https://www.adelielinux.org): A Free, Libre operating environment based on the Linux kernel
 - [agunix](